D4dx-backend/ward-management/ward-management-system/CLUSTER_VISIT_DETAILS_FIX.md

 - Links to `/coordinator/cluster-visit-details`
 - Uses a teal-colored icon to distinguish from other cluster-related links

-### 2. Added Navigation Button to Cluster Visits Page
+### 2. Added Navigation Button to House Visits Page
-- Added a "Detailed View" button in the cluster visits page (`pages/coordinator/cluster-visits.js`)
+- Added a "Detailed View" button in the House Visits page (`pages/coordinator/cluster-visits.js`)
 - Positioned next to the "Clear Filters" button
 - Uses primary button styling to make it prominent

 ### 3. Enhanced Error Handling and Debugging
-- Added console logging to API calls in the cluster visit details page
+- Added console logging to API calls in the House Visit details page
 - Enhanced error messages to show more specific error details
 - Better error handling for both ward data and cluster details fetching

 ### 4. Created Test and Seed Scripts
-- `test-cluster-api.js`: Script to test the cluster visit API endpoints
+- `test-cluster-api.js`: Script to test the House Visit API endpoints
 - `seed-cluster-data.js`: Script to seed test data for coordinators, wards, and clusters

 ## API Endpoints Verified